anomaly/prestans-docs/source/framework_design.rst

 Outbound headers:

-* ``Prestans-Version``, the version number of the prestans framework that the server's running.
+* ``Prestans-Version``, the version number of the Prestans framework that the server's running.
 This allows the client code to ensure that it's can process the response.